MrGGLS/some_nlp_tasks/README.md

 Where are these named entities in this ssentence?

+## AI Painting

+A web app based on gradio, use stabl diffusion model

 ## End

 Our transformer can work well without GPU but those pretrained models are not...(extremely slow)